11 Amazing Benefits of Turmeric That May Just Change Your Beauty Routine

 Stimulate hair growth

-Just as turmeric helps promote skin repair, it can also help heal the issues you’re experiencing on your scalp.
+Just as turmeric benefits skin repair, it can also help heal the issues you’re experiencing on your scalp.
 In fact, Tiffany Anderson, leading natural hair expert and certified trichologist, says that turmeric has the ability to prevent hair loss that comes from certain scalp infections and dandruff.

 “Your hair and scalp give you signs that let you know something is not right, the first of which is itching,” she says.
 “If you ignore the itching, the hair will begin to shed, and when you ignore the shedding the hair will begin to thin.”